-While there are many techniques and tactics involved in ABM, nearly all of them involve email.
+While there are many techniques and tactics involved in account-based marketing, nearly all of them involve email.
 Between salespeople reaching out directly and marketing sending blasts, a lot of email is going from your server to the account’s server.

-With so many emails being sent to a variety of contacts within an organization, B2B companies are running into a problem: their emails are triggering organizations global spam filters and bouncing.
+With so many emails being sent to a variety of contacts within an organization, B2B companies are running into a problem: their emails are triggering organizations’ global spam filters and emails are bouncing.

 Step 1: Avoid Server Bounces by Spreading Out Delivery Times

 Every ISP’s threshold is different, so there’s no sure way to know how many emails will trigger bouncebacks, but there are a couple of methods to avoid hitting thresholds.

 The ideal solution is to schedule your marketing emails to send out over an extended period of time instead of in a single blast, that way they won’t arrive all at once and hit the threshold.
 If you are mailing a small number of people you can schedule emails manually using a service like Boomerang for Gmail, or you can personalize a mass delivery automatically and throttle emails using software like Seventh Sense.

 Another tactic that may help is to use two different domains to send emails, splitting up marketing/batch emails and sales/individual emails.
 Have all your marketing emails come from your website domain, while your sales emails could come from a slightly different domain (many companies use a different domain for their exchange servers anyway).

 Keep in mind though that neither of these solutions will work if you’re sending too much email to start with.
 However, separating the domains will at least keep each domain’s reputation separate and limit any damage that may be done to sales deliverability by marketing blasts.